-The Air Force categorizes this job as Air Force Specialty Code (AFSC) 2W1X1
+The Air Force categorizes this job as Air Force Specialty Code (AFSC) 2W1X1.

 Duties of Air Force Aircraft Armament Systems Specialists

 On a given day, these airmen will load an unload nuclear and non-nuclear munitions, explosives, bombs, rockets and other devices on Air Force aircraft.
-They oversee and install the systems that launch, release and monitor bombs, rockets and missiles.
+They oversee and install the systems that launch, release and monitor bombs, rockets, and missiles.
 They also monitor guns and gun mounts and handle related munitions and test equipment.

 An important part of this important job is testing suspension, launch and release systems for malfunctions and other problems.
-Not only do they prepare the munitions for launch, they inspect the munitions once they've been loaded.
+Not only do they prepare the munitions for launch, but they also inspect the munitions once they've been loaded.

 In addition, these airmen test electrical and electronic circuitry for continuity, voltage, and proper operation, and ensure there are no unwanted or unexpected electrical signal or power issues.
 And they install ground safety devices on munition and gun systems to prevent inadvertent detonation, launching or firing, obviously of the utmost importance to the aircraft's crew.